 - A small pore is often visible on the end of a cyst, but this is not necessarily the case with tumors.

 - Smooth cysts without solid portions are usually benign.
 Uneven cysts with solid portions may be either benign or malignant; closer inspection will be needed.
-Once more, a very firm lump is more likely to be a tumor than a cyst, but more tests will be needed to determine if it is benign or malignant.
+A very firm lump is more likely to be a tumor than a cyst, but more tests will be needed to determine if it is benign or malignant.
 Lipomas and warts are common benign tumors that may or may not resemble cysts.

 - A thicker material may drain from some cysts, but it is unwise and unsafe to try and remove them at home.
-(Surgery is the only effective means for removing cysts.)
+Surgery is the only effective means for removing cysts.
 Additionally, an outright rupture (with or without bleeding) may be a sign that the growth is not a cyst.